MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Embedded_Linux/Device_DriversNotes/ReadMe.md

 module_init(dummy_init);
 module_exit(dummy_exit);
 ```
+These Macro like functions are provided by kernel to know our Init and deinit functions
 6. The closing three macros named MODULE_* add some basic information about the module:
 ``` c
 MODULE_LICENSE("GPL");
 MODULE_AUTHOR("Chris Simmonds");
 MODULE_DESCRIPTION("A dummy driver");
 ```
+## Don't Forget if u use VS code to configure Json file with our kernel version Path to be able to find Headers.
 - This illustrate how the linkage between a device node and driver code works; how the device class is created, allowing a device manager to create device nodes automatically when the driver is loaded; and how the data is moved between the user and kernel spaces.

 # Compiling Kernel Module